pfinorbi/kubernetes-resume-challenge/README.md

 ?>
 ```

-After building and pushing of the image from the updated sources we can prepare the configmap that will define the environment variable for the container started by the deployment.
+After adding these changes to our application code we can build and push a new version of the image:

 ```
-docker build -t pufi01/ecom-web:v2 .
+docker build -t <dockerhubusername>/ecom-web:v2 .

-docker push pufi01/ecom-web:v2
+docker push <dockerhubusername>/ecom-web:v2
 ```

-Create `website-feature-toggle-configmap.yaml` and apply it to the cluster with `kubectl apply -f website-feature-toggle-configmap.yaml --namespace $NS`:
+As the next step create a new configmap which will control the status of the dark mode.
+Apply it to the cluster with `kubectl apply -f website-feature-toggle-configmap.yaml --namespace $NS`:

 ```
 apiVersion: v1